 The Johnny Cash Museum

-The Johnny Cash Museum recently unveiled a temporary exhibit, “The Legends of Sun Records” which features artifacts that spotlight Johnny Cash, Elvis Presley, Roy Orbison, Jerry Lee Lewis, Carl Perkins and drummer W.S.
+The Johnny Cash Museum recently unveiled a temporary exhibit, “The Legends of Sun Records” which features artifacts that spotlight Johnny Cash, Elvis Presley, Roy Orbison, Jerry Lee Lewis, Carl Perkins, and drummer W.S.
 Holland.
-This list-topping museum, the recipient of the coveted AAA GEM rating, is steadily racking up the accolades, including The Tennessee Association of Museum’s 2014 Award of Excellence, and is ranked “#1 Must-Visit Museum for Music Lovers” by Conde Naste, one of “5 Nashville Must-Sees” by Forbes, and touted by the Huffington Post as one of “22 Reasons You Should Visit Nashville.”
+This list-topping museum, the recipient of the coveted AAA GEM rating, is steadily racking up the accolades, including The Tennessee Association of Museum’s 2014 Award of Excellence, and is ranked “#1 Must-Visit Museum for Music Lovers” by Conde Nast, one of “5 Nashville Must-Sees” by Forbes, and touted by the Huffington Post as one of “22 Reasons You Should Visit Nashville.”
 Rolling Stone magazine places it in the Top 10 Tennessee Spots for Music Lovers and Money Magazine tags it the “Best Culture Stop in Nashville.”
 You and your grad group will see for yourselves why this captivating museum, hosting a world-class collection of unforgettable displays and memorabilia detailing the story of “The Man in Black’s” life – consistently ranks among the top attractions ANYWHERE.